 Customers who use the Guardian app (in conjunction with myguardianhome.com) may notice a new option in the app in the next 30 days.
 Under the Security System section of your app, under the panel status, you will soon see a “Panic” option.
 The Panic option will be much like sending a Panic Signal from your Guardian security system panel, only you can do it from anywhere in your home if you have your smartphone with you.

-- Police: you are in need of police assistance
+- Police: You need police assistance

-- Fire: you are in need of the fire department
+- Fire: You need the fire department

 - Silent: You need police assistance but want your system to stay silent